 These investments are subsequently measured at fair value.
 Dividends are recognised as income in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are never reclassified to profit or loss.

 Derecognition

-The Company derecognises a financial asset when the contractual rights to receive the cash flows from the financial asset expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the financial asset.
+The Company derecognises an investment when the contractual rights to receive the cash flows from the investment expire, or it transfers the rights to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the investment are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and it does not retain control of the investment.

 The difference between the carrying amount extinguished and the consideration received or paid is recognised in profit or loss.